Prediction Markets

 Prediction Market Bonuses

-For now, bonuses are an area where prediction markets are lagging compared to sports betting and other forms of legal online gaming.
+For now, bonuses are an area where prediction markets lag behind sports betting and other forms of legal online gaming.
 Platforms like Kalshi have welcome offers for new players, but don’t expect to find things bettors are accustomed to getting at sportsbooks, such as bonus bets or odds boosts.

 Recap & Takeaways

-Prediction markets offer something different to those who are into forecasting outcomes.
+Prediction markets offer something different to those interested in forecasting outcomes.
 You can buy and sell contracts on various events, allowing you to profit from your knowledge and expand your horizons via diverse offerings.

 The introduction of sports event contracts has led to even more mainstream adoption, and that shows no signs of slowing down.
-Platforms like Kalshi have expanded their offerings, innovating with single-game markets and looking toward future menu expansion.
+Platforms like Kalshi have expanded their offerings, innovating with single-game markets and looking to expand their menus in the future.

 For those looking to get into prediction market trading, stick to the regulated platforms available in your area.
 Additionally, remember to participate responsibly and treat it as a source of information and entertainment.
 As with other forms of trading, there are no guarantees.